Palestinian National Initiative: 2005 local elections

 The PNI made minor gains in the first round of the 2005 Palestinian local elections, held in January 2005, after the presidential elections.

 In the second round, conducted in May 2005, the PNI by itself or in coalitions won a majority in at least six localities, with a total 10% of the vote for candidates outside Fatah and Hamas.

 In the third round, held on the West Bank on 29 September, the PNI ran by itself or in coalitions in 18 out of 104 municipalities and won control of 16 councils.

 The fourth and last round was postponed until December.

 2016 local elections

 For the 2016 Palestinian local government elections that were initially scheduled for October 2016, the PNI was one of the five left-wing Palestinian factions that formed a joint list called the Democratic Alliance List.
 At the elections, which took place on 13 May 2017, the Alliance won 5 of the 3,253 contested seats, gaining 0.32% of the votes.

 2021 legislative election

-For the Upcoming 2021 Palestinian legislative election, the PNI submitted a list under the name "List of the National Initiative for Change and to End the Division".
+In the abortive 2021 Palestinian legislative election, the PNI submitted a list under the name "List of the National Initiative for Change and to End the Division".
+The elections were ultimately postponed indefinitely and did not take place.

 Initially, the PNI was in talks with other leftist parties, including the PFLP, the DFLP, the PPP and FIDA, to run on a united left list.
 However, talks broke down and the proposed list failed to materialize.